CaelestisZ/DSxAlgorithms/README.md

     -   Strict Binary Trees: Degree of each node must be either 0 or 2
 -   Implementations
     -   Arrays (parent: i, left: 2i, right: 2i+1)
-    -   Linked Lists (structure similar to that of a doubly linked lists
+    -   Linked Lists (structure similar to that of a doubly linked lists)
 -   It is necessary to have the preorder/postorder traversal as well as the inorder traversal for constructing a Binary Tree.
 -   Number of trees possible with n nodes = Catalan number

+### Binary Search Trees

+-   Logical variant of the binary tree, built for search optimization
+-   Duplicate elements are not allowed in a BST
+-   t->left < root < t->right
+-   Left and right subtrees must also be a BST
+-   Inorder traversal gives a sorted order of the nodes
+-   Therefore to construct a BST, the preorder/postorder traversal is sufficient
+-   Drawback: The efficiency of a BST is wholly based upon the order of insertion of nodes [O(log(n)) to O(n)]